Tayruh/gamebook_markdown/README.md

 gamebook_markdown.exe file1.tw file2.tw file3.tw -o story -g -e
 ```

 Any number of input files are allowed, with the exception of TiddlyWiki JSON which only allows one.
 The type of file is taken from the extension of the first input file.
-Mixed types are not allowed.
+Mixed source types are allowed.
 The files are combined in the order that they are listed.

 `-o` or `--output` specifies the project name.
 Do not use an extension.
 If the output is `story`, then `story.md` (markdown), `story.dot` (graphviz), and a `story` directory (epub) will be created.